Layoffs announced at Rosetta Stone

 The layoffs were announced after its fourth quarter earnings call.
 The company says it has been working to shift the mix of its business from one-time consumer sales toward repeatable E&E Language (Enterprise and Education) and Lexia Literacy sales.

-In years past, Rosetta Stone has similarly announced layoffs in March.
+In years past, Rosetta Stone has similarly announced

 In a statement, Alvarez wrote, "Decisions like these are never easy but necessary to address changing business needs.
 We are confident the strategy we have in place will enable us to strengthen our business and achieve our mission of changing people’s lives through the power of language and literacy education."